luctuc8/data-analysis-portfolio/README.md

 # Lucija Kovač - Data analyst portfolio
 ### About me
 Hi, I'm Lucija.
 I'm MScs in Mathematics (Aarhus University, DK).
 I have always been interested in data.
-Being able to make sense of something unconnected by a first glance is a valuable skill.
+Being able to make sense of something unconnected a first glance is a valuable skill.

 This portfolio is my "Hello world" to the data community.
 I will try to cover as many different projects and get some fun and interesting results.

-I'm open for any comments and criticisms.
-Actually, I would appriciate them.
+I'm open to any comments and criticisms.
+I would appreciate them.
 It would help me become better and improve my projects.

 ### Projects